thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   6. Change the Text2Speech node to match your Text2Speech service (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)
   7. Change the url in http response for audio, map and cloudant nodes to match your nodeRed http address (https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample/wiki/Code-to-be-changed)

+  _NOTE:_ Maybe you have to change the device ID in a Node of the flow.
+Because you will use other devices.

 ***
 #### 4.1.3 CloudantDB setup